Questions & Answers

 - The morning of the session, please keep baby awake the best you can.
 Give her a bath, play and interact with her so she’ll be good and tired when it comes time for our photo session.

-- Put baby in a diaper (fasten the diaper loosely to avoid diaper lines) without any clothes and cover her with a blanket in the carseat.
-If you’d rather put your baby in clothing then please put her in something that zips or buttons up the front so that it is easy to take off.
+- Put baby in a diaper (fasten the diaper loosely to avoid diaper lines) without any clothes and cover her with a blanket in the car seat.
+If it's chilly and you’d rather put your baby in clothing then please put her in something that zips or buttons up the front so that it is easy to take off.
 We want to avoid things that go over her head and will disrupt her sleepiness.

 - Give baby a long full feeding right before you leave home to come to my studio and hopefully she will fall asleep on the car ride here.

 - Please bring a pacifier along just in case even if baby doesn’t currently use one.
-They are often helpful for the session.
+They are often helpful for little moments during the session.

 - If you are using formula or able to pump please be prepared with a bottle of milk in case baby needs it during the session.
 If you are only comfortable with breastfeeding and not bottle feeding that is fine.
 Bottles are just helpful at times.

-- Newborn sessions usually take about two hours but can last up to three hours if baby needs more nursing and snuggling time.
+- Newborn sessions usually take about two hours or even a tad longer if baby needs more nursing and snuggling time.
 Please be prepared for this amount of time and let dad know that it will take this long.

 - If you’d like pictures of an older sibling with the new baby I will request that if at all possible another adult bring the older sibling near the end of our session.
 Maybe dad, grandma, or a friend can bring the older sibling later.
-It’s better for everyone if the older children are not there waiting the whole time and are fresh when it’s their turn for photos.
+It’s better for everyone (and way more enjoyable for mama) if the older children are not there waiting the whole time and are fresh when it’s their turn for photos.

 - I will make the room nice and toasty warm for our naked baby.
 So please be prepared for warmth.
 Layering clothing works well.

 I have lots of hats, headbands, wraps, and diaper covers that we can use.
 But I always love something new and unique to your little baby!
-So, if you’d like to, feel free to buy something that fits your tastes and bring it along.
+So, you sure don't need to but if you’d like to, you may buy something that fits your tastes and bring it along.
 Plan ahead if you’re ordering online though as some of these vendors can take a little while.
 Keep in mind that delicate and soft is better on a tiny baby.
 You don’t want the flower on the headband too big or the colors so bright that it takes away from your baby’s newborn perfection.
 I have plenty of props so there’s no need to bring any of those with you.